What Is Harissa? And How to Use It (+ Easy Recipes)

 A slice of sourdough topped with glossy rose harissa tomatoes and labneh.

-Where to get harissa paste?
+Where to get harissa paste from?

 A jar of rose harissa paste and a tube of Tunisian harissa paste.